drocheam/optrace/docs/source/details/matrix_analysis.rst

 Cardinal Points
 =================================================

 The following calculations are derived from :footcite:`DickenABCD` and :footcite:`pedrotti_pedrotti_pedrotti_2006`.
-Also there you can find a textual and graphical explanation of cardinal points and planes.
+Both sources also offer textual and graphical explanations of cardinal points and planes.

 **Vertex Points**

-The vertex points :math:`V_1` and :math:`V_2` are the position of the lens front and center at the optical axis.
+The vertex points :math:`V_1` and :math:`V_2` are positioned at the optical axis and represent the front and back of the lens respectively.

 **Principal Points**